-With lots of things to see, smell and listen out for, there's so much to explore in our woodlands and wetlands - and you can guarantee it will be very quiet so you can enjoy much of the outdoor space to yourself!
-So if you're planning a visit and the heavens open, see it as an opportunity...
+With lots of things to see, smell and listen out for, there's so much to explore in our woodlands and wetlands during a downpour - and you'll probably have much of the outdoor space to yourself!

 - Our amphibian ponds are a fab spot to explore during wet weather.
 Amphibians are often on the move, so be on the lookout for toads, frogs and newts as they go about their journeys - remembering not to touch or move these delicate creatures!

-- Try your hand at photography, looking for ripples in the water and reflections that give your work an edge (and share these with us please...we'd love to see them!)
+- Try your hand at photography, looking for ripples in the water and reflections that give your work an edge (and share these with us please...we'd love to see them!).

-- Make some natural art - this could be using leaves and sticks to make shapes and patterns or adding leaves to puddles and making them dance - the natural world (and your creativity) is all you need!
+- Make some natural art - this could be using leaves and sticks to make shapes and patterns or adding leaves to puddles and making them dance.
+The natural world (and your creativity) is all you need!